 [Figures to demonstrate the space required in a standalone toilet in LHA SL/NCC LHDS as compared to the size of a wheelchair]Transfers_2.jpeg

-[Figures to demonstrate that only 23% of people that require use of wheelchair for mobility use the front transfer method to the toilet pan.
+[Figures to demonstrate that only 23% of people that require use of a wheelchair for mobility use the front transfer method to the toilet pan.
 Source AS1428.1 Supplement 1993]

-• slightly wider doorways,
+• slightly wider doorways

 • step free door thresholds to entry level and

-LHA has 3 different levels with Silver (SL) being the base level which is comparable to the NCC LHDS requirements, and LHA Gold being similar to the Voluntary- beyond minimum standards.
+LHA has 3 different levels with Silver (SL) being the base level which is comparable to the NCC LHDS requirements, and LHA Gold being similar to the voluntary- beyond minimum standards.
 There is no proposed equivalent of LHA Platinum at this point in the NCC.

-The differences between LHA Silver level and NCC LHDS are minimal as demonstrated below
+The differences between LHA Silver level and NCC LHDS are minimal as demonstrated below:

 1. Dwelling Access

-• Both permit alternative access via a dedicated 3200 x 5400mm size parking space where step free pathway by means of walkways and ramps are not possible.
+• Both permit alternative access via a dedicated 3200 x 5400mm size parking space, where step free pathway by means of walkways and ramps are not possible.

 • For Class 2 (residential flat buildings), both defer to the NCC requirements for access from the site boundary